Overview for Students

 - with a medium to large for-profit with multiple worksites

 - that do not have a regular supervisory/intern interaction

 - with an employer that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)

 - no reimbursement will be made for lunchtime, holidays, sick days, transportation, or other compensation.

-The typical student earns between $2,500 and $4,000, but your employer can be reimbursed for wages paid up to your total FWS award amount (typically $5,000).
+Your employer can be reimbursed for wages paid up to your total FWS award amount (typically $5,000).
 The DYO employer pays the student as wages are earned through their payroll system, and Cornell reimburses the employer in the fall (usually by the middle of November) for a percentage of the student's summer wages.